ohbrian19/ohbrian19.github.io/_posts/2022-06-17-learn_typescript_3.md

 ### Type Inference (Predicates)

 In TypeScript, there are several places where type inference is used to provide type information when there is no explicit type annotation.
-For example, in this code
+For example, in this code.

 ```
 let x = 3;
 // typeof x === "number"
 ```

 **Best common type**

 When a type inference is made from several expressions, the types of those expressions are used to calculate a “best common type”.
 For example,